albrow/zoom/README.md

 properly.
 Check out the [official redis docs](http://redis.io/topics/config) for help.
 You might also find the [redis quickstart guide](http://redis.io/topics/quickstart) helpful, especially the bottom sections.

+All the tests and benchmarks will use database #9.
+If database #9 is non-empty, they will will throw and error and not run. (so as to not corrupt your data).
+Database #9 is flushed at the end of every test/benchmark.

 ### Running the Tests:

 To run the tests, make sure you're in the project root directory and run: